Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * Damage: 8
 * !-Count: 25

-Use the map to know the location of each tombstones.
+**Time**\
+Exactly like Chapter 3.
+Only you can close the tombstones faster with a Soul Robber level higher than 1 to save time and not have the risk of accidentally dropping them.

+Here's another map of their location.

 <p align="center">
 <img src="https://github.com/RetroAchievements/guides/assets/133049176/7dfaa7f8-4c38-4143-8a4b-c1785d2bc9d5" width="600" height="450">
 <p/>

-Its not necessary to do this, but you can try to buy the lvl 2 Soul Robber upgrade (you should have enough souls with the S ranks from the other chapters).
-But this can make the time ranking really difficult to reach.
-You can consider going through the level to buy it first, then retry this chapter with the lvl 2 Soul Robber to make time a non-issue.

-The Skeleton Troll you'll find on your way to one of the tombstones is a good target for combos, although difficult to deal with if you don't know how.
-You can stun it with taunts to make it so that it doesn't act, but make sure to do this when it roars to land the taunt.
+If you're coming in this chapter the first time, you do have some time to get to the Witches' Shop to buy the Soul Robber upgrade (even some Blue Souls), as long as you do the tombstones in the initial area and, of course, you have enough Souls to buy it.

-One thing to be aware: when you reach the tombstone that is on top of the hill in the other part of the graveyard, go instead for the tombstone close to the building full of spiderwebs.
-After that, go and close the one on top of the hill.
-Doing it like this makes the enemies not spawn, as long as you don't approach the tombstone on the hill.
+One thing to keep in mind for a better time: when you reach the other part of the graveyard, don't go near the tomb on top of the hill, the one right beside the spiral.
+Go instead for the one near the building full of spiderwebs and close it.
+Then go back to the one on top of the hill, defeat the enemies there and close that one.
+That'll make the enemies that were supposed to be there not appear.

+**Combo**\
+You'll encounter Skeleton Trolls in this chapter.
+These can be difficult to make combos out if you don't know how.\
+They always roar before taking action, or right after getting taunted.
+You can stun lock them with taunts right when they finish to roar to make them unable to attack you.
+After a taunt, follow it up with about 2 hits (that are also powered up due to a successfull taunt), and when its about to finish roaring hit the taunt.

+If you can't deal with the troll, there are also Skeletons that'll appear in the tombstone to the right of where you start the chapter in to get combos.

+**Damage**\
+You are vulnerable when trying to close the tombstones, so be quick in closing them.

+In the second part of the graveyard you should see statues that blow fire.
+Just make sure to wait them out before proceeding.

+The suggestion made in for the time rank can also be applied here to not deal with trolls and skeletons that throw bones.

+**!-Count**\
+Anywhere can work.
+Besides the Troll Skeleton, of course, as it requires a different timing to taunt it constantly compared to the normal Skeletons.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248680.png">